-Vera understands that not everyone receives health insurance from their workplace.
+At Vera, we understand that not everyone receives health insurance from their workplace.
 That’s why we offer affordable short-term health insurance plans for those who don’t need or want all of the coverage included in ACA major medical plans.
 Affordable health insurance can be hard to find, so we want to help protect you from unexpected medical emergencies with flexible, renewable coverage options.

-New Short-Term Health Insurance Laws
+Changes to Short-Term Health Insurance Laws

 Health insurance can be expensive.
 If you don’t receive coverage from your employer, you may not realize that you have options outside of the health insurance marketplace, like short-term health insurance.
-In the past, some short-term health insurance plans only included coverage for three months.
-However, the need for affordable health insurance across the country led officials to rethink the notion of short-term health insurance.
-Now, in some states, consumers can keep their short-term health insurance for a more extended period.

 4 Benefits of Getting a Short-Term Health Plan